pgj/mirage-kfreebsd/README.md

 Each of them can be installed from its directory with a single command (as root):

-    # make KAMLROOT=/usr/local/okaml install clean
+    # make STDLIBDIR=/usr/local/mirage/stdlib install clean

-`KAMLROOT` sets the path where the kernel-enabled version of the OCaml compiler was installed previously.
-These packages will be installed to this path, under the `lib/ocaml/site-lib` directory.
-That is, they are kept separately from the regular OCaml packages this way.
+`STDLIBDIR` should point to the path where the customized OCaml standard library has been installed previously.
+It is also possible to use the `CAMLROOT` variable to indicate a non-standard path for the OCaml installation -- it defaults to `/usr/local`.
+This will be then used at installation.

 Creating and Loading An Application as Kernel Module